epinio/docs/docs/tutorials/single-dev-workflow.md

 documentation.

-Epinio also creates a new `ingress route`, which you use access your application when it's deployed.
+Epinio also creates a new `ingress route`, which you use to access your application when it's deployed.

 Epinio handles the whole process, which enables you to concentrate on your application